PHOENIX 80mW

 This laser is not water-resistant, so please be extra careful when using it around sinks, tubs, toilets, fishtanks, pet water bowls, or other places where water or water-like liquids might be found.
 And you'll probably want to cover it up or otherwise get rid of it (such as by putting it in a pocket or bag) if you need to carry it in rainy or snowy weather.

-Since this is a high powered laser module, I would recommend a duty cycle of no longer than 50%.
+Since this is a high powered portable laser, I would recommend a duty cycle of no longer than 50%.
 That is, one minute on, and at least one minute off to allow the "guts" inside to cool down.
 This is not stated anywhere on the packaging or on the website, but is my own recommendation.

 With no additional optics of any type placed in front of it, this laser will cause smoke to issue from black electrical tape.
 No hole is burnt all the way through; at least not during the 15 seconds or so I irradiated the tape with the laser radiation from an approximately 1" range.